AMWA-TV/bcp-007-01/docs/Overview.md

 This indicates the device name of the Native NDI Sender that is to be connected, as utilized by the NDI SDK.

 #### source_name
 The name of the Native NDI Sender stream in the NDI domain that is to be connected to the Receiver.
-This property SHALL NOT be concatenatedwith `machine_name` in the format `machine_name(source_name)`.
+This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name(source_name)`.

 > Informative notes: In the NDI domain, the `source_name` and `machine_name` are concatenatedin the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
 A controller SHOULD specify this parameter with values provided by a sender's `transport_params` or the NDI SDK discovery methods.
-If this parameter is set to `null`, the receiver shall determine for itself the value of `source_url`.
+If this parameter is set to `null`, the receiver MUST determine for itself the value of `source_url`.

 #### source_address
 The IP address and port that the sender is utilizing for the stream.
 If specified, it MUST be in the format `ip_address:port_number`, other wise it MUST be set to `null` if not known.